pmbanugo/tina/docs/concepts/isolates.md

 ## Tradeoffs Accepted

-**No selective receive.** The handler always gets the HEAD message from its mailbox.
+**No selective receive.** The handler always gets the first message from its mailbox.
 If you need to process messages out of order, you store them in the Isolate's state and replay them later.
 This keeps the mailbox a simple FIFO queue — no scan, no pattern matching overhead, no complexity.

 **No location transparency.** A Handle encodes the Shard ID.
 The sender knows (structurally) whether the target is local or remote.
 There is no naming service, no registry, no distributed Handle resolution.
 If you need a name service, build it as an Isolate.

 **Fixed-size envelopes limit inline payloads to 96 bytes.** Most messages fit easily (a Handle is 8 bytes, a typical request struct is 20–60 bytes).
 For larger payloads, the Transfer Buffer Pool provides a reference-passing mechanism.
-This keeps the common path — allocate one pool slot, copy 128 bytes — cache-optimal.
+This keeps the common path cache-optimal.

 **One outstanding `.call` per Isolate.** An Isolate can have at most one pending `.call` at a time (structural consequence: the handler returns one Effect).
 If you need scatter-gather (multiple concurrent requests), decompose into multiple cooperating Isolates — one per concurrent call.
+However, you can build your own request-response protocol on top of the async messaging.

 **Init args are limited to 64 bytes.** Serialized into a fixed-size buffer on the `Spawn_Spec`.
 If you need to pass more state to a newly spawned Isolate, send a follow-up message after spawn.
 This keeps the spawn path allocation-free.